-Note for this Form:

-Unless the Court otherwise orders, a defendant that is a corporation must be represented at a hearing by a legal practitioner.
+Note: Unless the Court otherwise orders, a defendant that is a corporation must be represented at a hearing by a legal practitioner.
 It may be represented at a hearing by a director of the corporation only if the Court grants leave.

 B. GROUNDS OF OPPOSITION TO WINDING-UP